ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 --- abstract

-This document describes how to proxy UDP over HTTP.
-Similar to how the CONNECT method allows proxying TCP over HTTP, this document defines a new mechanism to proxy UDP.
-When using HTTP/2 or HTTP/3, it uses Extended CONNECT; when using HTTP/1.1, it uses Upgrade.
+This document defines a protocol that allows HTTP clients to create a tunnel for UDP communications through a HTTP server that acts as a proxy.

 --- middle

 # Introduction {#introduction}

-This document describes how to proxy UDP over HTTP.
-Similar to how the CONNECT method (see {{Section 9.3.6 of !HTTP=I-D.ietf-httpbis-semantics}}) allows proxying TCP {{!TCP=RFC0793}} over HTTP, this document defines a new mechanism to proxy UDP {{!UDP=RFC0768}}.
+When end-to-end connectivity is not possible, using a trusted server as a proxy is a proven way to enable communication.
+While HTTP provides the CONNECT method (see {{Section 9.3.6 of !HTTP=I-D.ietf-httpbis-semantics}}) for creating a TCP
+{{!TCP=RFC0793}} tunnel to a proxy, it lacks a method for doing so for UDP
+{{!UDP=RFC0768}} traffic.

+This document describes a protocol for tunnelling UDP to a proxy over HTTP.
+Unlike CONNECT, the proxy itself is identified with an absolute URL containing the traffic's destination.
+Clients generate those URLs using a URI Template
+{{!TEMPLATE=RFC6570}}, per {{client-config}}.

-UDP Proxying supports all versions of HTTP and uses HTTP Datagrams
+This protocol supports all versions of HTTP by using HTTP Datagrams
 {{!HTTP-DGRAM=I-D.ietf-masque-h3-datagram}}.
 When using HTTP/2 {{H2}} or HTTP/3
-{{H3}}, UDP proxying uses HTTP Extended CONNECT as described in
+{{H3}}, it uses HTTP Extended CONNECT as described in {{!EXT-CONNECT2=RFC8441}}
-{{!EXT-CONNECT2=RFC8441}} and {{!EXT-CONNECT3=I-D.ietf-httpbis-h3-websockets}}.
+and {{!EXT-CONNECT3=I-D.ietf-httpbis-h3-websockets}}.
+When using HTTP/1.x
-When using HTTP/1.x {{H1}}, UDP proxying uses HTTP Upgrade as defined in
-{{Section 7.8 of HTTP}}.
+{{H1}}, it uses HTTP Upgrade as defined in {{Section 7.8 of HTTP}}.

 ## Conventions and Definitions {#conventions}